KfirGerman/Infrastracture-PT/README.md

 Unquoted Service Path:

 How to find Unquoted Service Path?
-Open powershell and use this command: wmic service get name,displayname,pathname,startmode |findstr /i "auto" |findstr /i /v "c:\windows\\" |findstr /i /v """'
+Open powershell and use this command (CMD): wmic service get name,displayname,pathname,startmode |findstr /i "auto" |findstr /i /v "c:\windows\\" |findstr /i /v """'

 Or use JAWS with this command :